-26. Soil Conservation Practice Refund or other USDA Information
+27. Soil Conservation Practice Refund or other USDA Information

 The County Soil Conservation District should be contacted to see if the appraised property is affected by any costshare refund agreement relating to the installation of soil conservation practices.
-If so, report the findings.
+If so, report the findings and determine if and/or how it impacts the market value of the property.

-27. Detailed Description (Write-up) of Comparable Sales
+28. Detailed Description (Write-up) of Comparable Sales

 This is a critical segment of the report and often the most overlooked.
-A detailed Sales analysis shall be included for each sale (at least one page) and should include, along with any other things which the appraiser deems pertinent, the following:
+A detailed Sales analysis should be included for each Sale (at least one page) and should include, along with any other things which the appraiser deems pertinent, the following:

-- Photographs of any dwelling or other buildings and improvements that contribute value - Names of both the Grantor and Grantee - Verified Sale Price - Name of person (competent party) who verified the sale to the appraiser; a phone number is not required. - o NOTE: Simply stating "Public Records" or stating "Verified" (of the Public Record or with a source) is not\sufficient.
+- Photographs of any dwelling or other buildings and improvements which contribute value - Names of both the Grantor and Grantee - Verified Sale Price (and any adjustment after the Sale, determined by the appraiser) - Name of person (competent party) who verified the Sale to the appraiser; a phone number is not required.
+NOTE: Simply stating "Public Records" or stating "Verified" (of the Public Record or with a source) is not sufficient.
 The name of the source of verification (name of the grantor, grantee, real estate agent and/or attorney) that the appraiser (or the appraiser's firm colleague) contacted by telephone, mail, or email is required.
-Courthouse documents, including Declaration of Values, can be incorrect or at least not substantial in providing the appraiser with the all information and motivations necessary to produce credible results (e.g. family sale, 1031 tax exchanges, etc.). - Date of Sale - Type of Transfer Document (Deed, Contract, Quit Claim Deed, etc.) - Recording Data: (Date, Book and Page) - Dollar Amount of Revenue Stamps, if applicable - Breakdown of Sale Price: - o Dollar amount allocated to the Land in cases where there is a mix of land types, an appropriate allocation should be assigned to each type, such as tillable land, timber, building site, CRP, WRP, EWP, etc. - o Dollar amount allocated to the Improvements and/or Personal Property, if any
+Courthouse documents, including Declaration of Values, can be incorrect or at least not substantial in providing the appraiser with the all information and motivations necessary to understand the Sales and produce credible assignment results (e.g. family sale, 1031 tax exchanges, etc.). - Date of Sale - Type of Transfer Document (Deed, Contract, Quit Claim Deed, etc.) - Recording Data: (Date, Book and Page) - Dollar Amount of Revenue Stamps, if applicable - Breakdown of Sale Price: - o Dollar amount allocated to the Land in cases where there is a mix of land types, an appropriate allocation should be assigned to each type, such as tillable land, timber, building site, CRP, WRP, EWP, etc. - o Dollar amount allocated to the Improvements and/or Personal Property, if any - Terms of Sale contract Sales that are not cash equivalent should be given an appropriate cash equivalency adjustment and those that are equivalent to cash should be described as such - Improvements at the time of sale should be described in detail - Highest and Best Use (at the time of the sale; and if changed following the sale, if applicable) - Zoning (at the time of the sale; and if changed following the sale, if applicable) - Location/Access (proximity to towns/cities and the type of access, such as paved, gravel, or dirt road or access by easement - Assessment Data (when relevant) - Average Corn Suitability Rating (CSR or CSR), where applicable - Overall Capitalization Rate, preferable derived from the market, where applicable (Including any Discount Rates used) - Remarks include any information which describes to the reviewer/reader not only about the physical features of the property, but also any pertinent information about the transaction, future use or anything else that may be useful in understanding the transaction - Farm Service Agency (FSA) and/or other quality, aerial photo with the sale property identified (outlined or highlighted) must be included for each comparable sale; soil maps of the comparable Sales are also useful in understanding comparability to the appraised property and are encouraged for properties with tillable acres